jamesfrancislorenzo/jamesfrancislorenzo/README.md

 - 👀 I’m interested in programming and games!
 - 🌱 I’m currently learning Unreal Engine.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me jamesfrancislorenzo@gmail.com
+- 📫 How to reach me for my codes: jamesfrancislorenzo@gmail.com

 <!---
 jamesfrancislorenzo/jamesfrancislorenzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.